No items found.

 Webinar-style

 A webinar-style podcast establishes you as the authority on whatever topic you are discussing.
-The video could be of significant advantage in explaining various concepts, especially if you want to show certain tools or display any graphs or data - certain remote video recording software, like Riverside, allow you to share your screen, which you could even use to do a presentation.
+The video could be of significant advantage in explaining various concepts, especially if you want to show certain tools or display any graphs or data - certain remote video recording software, like Riverside, allow you to share your and record your screen, which you could even use to do a presentation.

 What do you need to record a video podcast?